wp-plugins/post-status-menu-items/readme.txt

 == Screenshots ==
 1. The "Posts" flyout menu showing some post statuses.
 2. The "Posts" expanded menu showing some post statuses.
+3. Post Status icons also appear with each status in the "All Posts" admin screen.
+4. Show post statuses in the "At a Glance" widget in WordPress 3.8 or later.
+5. Show post statuses in "Right Now" dashboard widget up to WordPress 3.8.
-3. Plugin options on Settings > Writing (specific post types and post statuses vary by site).
+6. Plugin options on Settings > Writing (specific post types and post statuses vary by site).
-4. Show post statuses in "Right Now" dashboard widget up to WordPress 3.8.
-5. Show post statuses in the "At a Glance" widget in WordPress 3.8 or later.
-6. Post Status icons also appear with each status in the "All Posts" admin screen.

 == Changelog ==
+= 1.3.1 (February 13, 2014) =
+* [Fix] Broken Trashicon Dashicon.
+* [Fix] Add additional capability check to avoid Pages showing for Contributors.
+Thanks @csigncsign for reporting this.
+* [Fix] Hide Posts screen status icons in < WP3.8.
+* [New] Set better icons for "All" and "Mine" statuses.
+* [Change] Remove conditional loading of stylesheet.
+Load on all admin pages.
+* [readme] New and reordered screenshots for 3.8.

 = 1.3.0 (December 12, 2013) =
 * [New] In WordPress 3.8+, display Posts statuses in "At a Glance" Dashboard widget with awesome Dashicons.
 (Uses old "Right Now" widget setting.
 Statuses remain in the "Right Now" widget in older verions of WordPress.)
 * [New] Status Icons added to top of "post list" admin page.
 (Icons courtesty of the awesome new [dashicons](http://melchoyce.github.io/dashicons/).)
 * [i18n] Support for new [WordPress 3.7+ Language Packs](http://ottopress.com/2013/language-packs-101-prepwork/).
+* [i18n] Updated .pot in `/langauges/`
 * [Settings] Revised settings labels for [hopefully!] better clarity.
 * [Misc] Add Screenshots showing new "At a Glance" widget and Post Status icons on posts list admin pages.
 * [Misc] Clarify description of plugin in readme.